-- A. County offices of education must review the Form CEA supplemental report to ensure that school districts comply with EC section 41372.
+- A. County offices of education (COEs) must review the Form CEA supplemental report to ensure that school districts comply with Education Code Section 41372.
 Form CEA is a required component of a district's unaudited actuals report.
 The SACS software also includes an optional Form CEB supplemental report.
-County offices of educations may request that the district also complete CEB forms at budget adoption. - B. If, upon review of the district's Form CEA report, it is determined that the district does not meet the required level of expenditure in classroom compensation, the board can apply in writing to the county superintendent of schools for a waiver no later than September 15th.
+COEs may request that the district also complete CEB forms at budget adoption. - B. If, upon review of the district's Form CEA report, it is determined that the district does not meet the required level of expenditure in classroom compensation, the board may apply in writing to the county superintendent of schools for a waiver no later than September 15 of the second fiscal year after the fiscal year for which the district received the audit finding.
 The waiver can be granted for the following reasons: - 1.
-The application of EC section 41372 would result in a serious hardship to the district. - 2.
-The application of EC Section 41372 would result in the district paying its classroom teachers salaries that exceed those of other districts of comparable type and functioning under comparable conditions. - C. The county superintendent of schools, upon receipt of the district's application: - 1.
+The application of Education Code Section 41372 would result in a serious hardship to the district. - 2.
+The application of Education Code Section 41372 would result in the district paying its classroom teachers salaries that exceed those of other districts of comparable type and functioning under comparable conditions. - C. The county superintendent of schools, upon receipt of the district's application: - 1.
 Shall grant the waiver if the deficiency amount is less than \$1,000. - 2.
-May grant an exemption based on the merits of the application if the deficiency is more than \$1,000. - D. If a waiver application is not received or is denied, the county office of education is required to designate an amount from apportionments made to the school district after April 15th in the current fiscal year equal to the apparent deficiency in district expenditures.
+May grant an exemption based on the merits of the application if the deficiency is more than \$1,000. - D. If the waiver is granted or the district makes the expenditure in the current fiscal year (the fiscal year after the fiscal year for which the district received the audit finding), the district's deficiency is considered remedied and no further action is required.

+E. If a waiver application is not received, is approved for less than 100% of the deficiency, or is denied, the county office of education is required to designate an amount from apportionments made to the school district after April 15 in the current fiscal year equal to the apparent deficiency in district expenditures.
 The amount shall be deposited in the county treasury to the credit of the school district, but shall remain unavailable for expenditure by the district.
-The county superintendent shall order the designated amount (or amount not exempted) to be added to the amounts to be expended for classroom teachers' salaries during the next fiscal year. - E. The county superintendent of schools shall enforce the requirements prescribed by EC section 41372 and may adopt necessary rules and regulations to that end.
+The county superintendent shall order the designated amount (or amount not exempted) to be added to the amounts to be expended for classroom teachers' salaries during the next fiscal year.